x-fer/algotrade2024/backend/docs/docs.md

 will place the orders by the time of arrival - as if they were evaluated real time.
 They are evalueated at the end of the tick for performance reasons.

 - If the order is BUY order: engine will look for the SELL order with the lowest price that is already in the engine and if the price is lower than the price of the BUY order, they will match.
-- If the order is SELL order: engine will look for the BUY order with the highest price that is already in the engine and if the price is lower than the price of the BUY order, they will match.
+- If the order is SELL order: engine will look for the BUY order with the highest price that is already in the engine and if the price is higher than the price of the SELL order, they will match.

 If during this process there are two orders with the same price, engine will look for the first one.
 If no matching order is found, placed order will be saved by engine for later matching, until it expires.